silvermet999/MLDL/README.md

-This is my learning journey in Ml and DL.
+This is my learning journey in Ml and DL with credits mentioned in the description.
 Enjoy!!